Collections containing primary materials on railroads.

 Boone County and Jefferson City Railroad Company Petition, 1866, (C1472)

-Petition for condemning land which James E. Johnson refused to convey to the railroad.
+The collection consists of a petition for condemning land which James E. Johnson refused to convey to the railroad.
 Petition to G.H.
 Burckhartt, Judge of the Boone County Circuit Court, and summons to James E. Johnson to appear at the Columbia Courthouse.

 Botts-Lewis Family, Letters, 1837-1877, (C0213)